Custom Engagement Rings

-An alternative gemstone is often more budget friendly too, although there are exceptions to this rule.
+An alternative gemstone is often more budget-friendly too, although there are exceptions to this rule.
 Just like diamonds, gemstones have various factors which affect their price.
 These include colour, clarity, cut, brilliance and finish.
-When choosing a gemstone, you should only buy from someone who has a considerable knowledge of gemstones.
+When choosing a gemstone, you should only buy from someone who has considerable knowledge of gemstones.

 Like diamonds, for any gemstone, you should receive a laboratory certificate.
 Especially when buying rubies or sapphires as the market is flooded with synthetics.
 The average jeweller generally doesn’t know the difference between a synthetic sapphire versus a natural sapphire.

-Rosette Jewellery’s owner, Amber has multiple years of experience working with both diamonds and gemstones and has a substantial gemmological knowledge.
+Rosette Jewellery’s owner, Amber has multiple years of experience working with both diamonds and gemstones and has a substantial gemological knowledge.

 4. The Metal of the Ring: